haoyangkong99/Contact-List-By-Kong-Hao-Yang/README.md

 Flutter Project For Vimigo Technical Test

-**Note: The number of contact list displayed when the app is launched is 10 **
+**Note: The number of contact list displayed when the app is launched is 10 ** **Note: Recommended size of contact list is 20 & above for testing pull-to-refresh & pulling-up loading functions**

 List of Plugin used